ineedbots/iw4_bot_warfare/README.md

 - Adds AI clients to multiplayer games to simulate playing real players. (essentially Combat Training for MW2)
   - Bots move around the maps with native engine input. (all normal maps, most to all custom maps)
   - Bots press all the buttons with native engine input (ads, sprint, jump, etc)
-  - Bots play all gamemodes/objectives, they caputure flags, plant, defuse bombs, etc. ( all normal modes, most custom modes)
+  - Bots play all gamemodes/objectives, they capture flags, plant, defuse bombs, etc. ( all normal modes, most custom modes)
   - Bots use all killstreaks.
 Including AC130 and chopper gunner.
   - Bots target killstreaks, use stingers and other weapons to take out all killstreaks. ( even sentry guns)
   - Bots can capture and steal care packages.